bfrg/vim-jqplay/README.md

 ### `:JqplayScratch`

-Same as <kbd>:Jqplay</kbd> but start an interactive jq session with a new input buffer.
-The command will open an interactive session in a new tab page using a new scratch buffer as input.
-Running <kbd>:JqplayScratch!</kbd> with a bang will force the `-n/--null-input` option and open an interactive session without using any input buffer.
+<kbd>:JqplayScratch</kbd> is like <kbd>:Jqplay</kbd> but starts an interactive
+jq session with a new scratch buffer as input.

+### `:JqplayScratchNoInput`

+<kbd>:JqplayScratchNoInput</kbd> opens an interactive session without using any
+input buffer and forces the `-n/--null-input` option.
 This is useful when you don't need any input to be passed to jq.

 ## Configuration